Technocat44/hci-social-backend/README.md

 If you want to set a API prefix or listen socket/port, create a file called `.env.local` and set the relevant values, using the defaults set in `.env` as an example.

+The .env file holds the general configuration for the project and is shared among all developers and environments.
+On the other hand, the .env.local file is a personal override file used by individual developers to customize their local environment without affecting others or the shared configuration

 From there, there are two different ways to start the app

 ### Development